-The Law Revision Commission recommends enactment of a new California Administrative Procedure Act.
-The new act builds on the existing Administrative Procedure Act, but takes into account the many developments that have occurred in the 45 years since enactment of California's groundbreaking law.
-This period has seen an explosive growth of our knowledge and experience in administrative law and procedure, including development of well-articulated statutes in other states and at the federal level, as well as promulgation of several generations of model State Administrative Procedure acts.
+The Law Revision Commission recommends enactment of a new California administrative adjudication statute.
+The new statute builds on the 1945 California Administrative Procedure Act, but takes into account the many developments that have occurred in the 50 years since enactment of California's groundbreaking law.
+This period has seen an explosive growth of our knowledge and experience in administrative law and procedure, including development of well-articulated statutes in other states and at the federal level, as well as promulgation of several generations of model State Administrative Procedure Acts.